ctphoenix/Python-Course-Material/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:d3950c2ef5
 ## Exercise 2f

-The ratio of the areas of a circle and the square inscribing it is `pi / 4`.
+Consider a circle enclosed by a square.
+The ratio of their areas is `pi / 4`.
 In this six-part exercise, we will find a way to approximate this value.

 *** =instructions
-- Note: `inside` and `R` are defined as in Exercise `2e`.
-Recall that the true ratio of the area of the unit circle to the area to the inscribing square is `pi / 4`.
 - Find the difference between your estimate from part `2e` and `math.pi / 4`.
+Note: `inside` and `R` are defined as in Exercise `2e`.
 - Print your answer.

 *** =hint